Worm, Flea & Tick SQPs

 BETA SQP Courses

-The equine and companion animal training course is run as a 2 day programme, at a specialist training facility, normally at the National Agricultural Centre, Stoneleigh, Warwickshire.
+The equine and companion animal training course is run as a 2 day programme, at a specialist training facility, at Stoneleigh Park, Warwickshire.
 This has good access from the M6, A45, A46 and M1.
 For those needing accommodation, there is a good hotel at the NAC and plenty of other accommodation around.

 The avian module is an additional option, for those wanting to sell to smaller hen keepers.
 It can be taken as a stand alone module, or as a CPD session.